fermyon/spin/docs/content/sips/009-auditing-third-party-dependencies.md

 ### What is the initial state of the `supply-chain` directory?

-Initially, all dependencies that are not already audited by a trusted organization will be added as a exemptions - which effectively marks the starting point of the auditing process as trusted.
+Initially, all dependencies that are not already audited by a trusted organization will be added as exemptions - which effectively marks the starting point of the auditing process as trusted.
 This is to avoid the potentially massive initial effort required to validate _all_ transitive dependencies.
 However, the first time a dependency would get updated, `cargo vet` will require explicitly auditing the new version,